valtech/OptimizelyTestContainers/README.md

 https://testcontainers.com/

-with Optimizely to setup an empty Alloy site and run Optimizely code on it to perform integration tests
+with Optimizely to setup an empty Optimizely CMS website and run xUnit tests on it to perform integration tests